 There are all kind of different things you could add to this recipe to make it super flexible: sesame oil, olive oil, bacon fat if you’re brave, or even coconut oil.

-For vinegars, use anything you have on hand, but we’d shy away from white distilled vinegar.
+For vinegar, use anything you have on hand, but we would shy away from white distilled vinegar.
 It just doesn’t provide any depth to the flavor profile of the dish.
 We really like balsamic.
 Malt vinegar is fun too.

 We like to do family style with this recipe.
 We keep ours in a single large glass container and just pop it in the microwave when we’re about to sit down for lunch or dinner.
 No fuss is required.

 This recipe can be reheated several times without losing its luster.
 If you want to divvy up this recipe into separate containers for more individual meal preps, it reheats just as well.

 MORE MEAL-PREP RECIPES